Fabio Lanzoni: Personal life

-In 1989, Lanzoni began a relationship with an unidentified girlfriend; they broke up four years later in 1993.
+Lanzoni was in a relationship with an unidentified woman from 1989 to 1993.

-In a 1993 People interview, at the age of 34, Lanzoni condemned the idea of plastic surgery:I’m gonna keep developing something inside.
-That way, when I’m 60, I’m not gonna be one of those people who try all the plastic surgery and be ridiculous.
-I’m gonna say, "I expressed myself.
-And now I’m a happy man."
+In a 1993 People interview, Lanzoni condemned the idea of plastic surgery and said, "I'm gonna keep developing something inside.
+That way, when I'm 60, I'm not gonna be one of those people who try all the plastic surgery and be ridiculous.
+I'm gonna say, 'I expressed myself.
+And now I'm a happy man.'"

-Lanzoni has attested that he disliked sweets since his infancy.
-He avoids cheese, sweets, salt, caffeine, alcohol, and drugs.
+In 2015, Lanzoni said that he visits the gym for one hour of aerobics and weight training at least four times a week.
+He also jogs, hikes, and takes part in motocross enduro.
+Lanzoni is known for his strict diet.
+He abstains from smoking and avoids consuming alcohol, caffeine, soy, cheese most of the time, salt, sweets, and recreational drugs.
 He also reduces exposure to the sun.
-He has stated that a body should be treated "like a Lamborghini."
-His go-to dinner cuisine is Japanese food, particularly sushi rolls, although he has praised Italian cuisine, calling it "among the best loved-foods in the world" and "among the most nutritious."
-In 2016, describing his unique diet to Sports Illustrated, Lanzoni stated,In the morning I get up, I have my oatmeal, I have, always, an egg whites omelet, sometimes with spinach, sometimes with asparagus, sometimes with tomatoes or mushrooms.
-I cook it with I Can’t Believe It’s Not Butter.
+He has stated that a person should treat their body "like a Lamborghini".
+He said in a 2016 Sports Illustrated interview, "In the morning I get up, I have my oatmeal, I have, always, an egg whites omelet, sometimes with spinach, sometimes with asparagus, sometimes with tomatoes or mushrooms.
+I cook it with I Can't Believe It's Not Butter.
 I always do.
-I’ve been using it for 20 years.
+I've been using it for 20 years.
 For lunch, I normally have cod or sea bass or salmon with some vegetables.
-And at night, the same, usually fish with vegetables.In 2015, Lanzoni stated he goes to the gym for 60 minutes at least four times a week, engaging in aerobics and weight training.
-He also jogs, hikes, and does motocross enduro.
-As of 2015, he owns about 325 motorbikes; when The Washington Post asked Lanzoni why he collected so many, he responded, "There's 365 days in a year."

-In a 2016 Sports Illustrated interview, when asked how people could be more romantic in their everyday lives, Lanzoni advised, "Just be yourself.
+And at night, the same, usually fish with vegetables."
+He favors Japanese cuisine, particularly sushi, but has praised his native Italian cuisine and called it "among the best-loved [and] most nutritious in the world".
+He also consumes whey protein.

+As of 2015, Lanzoni owns about 325 motorbikes; when The Washington Post asked him why he collected so many, he responded, "There's 365 days in a year."
+When asked how people could be more romantic in their everyday lives by Sports Illustrated in 2016, he replied, "Just be yourself.
 Just be the best of yourself."

-Lanzoni became a U.S. citizen in 2016.
-He celebrated the citizenship afterward with friends.

-In 2021, Fabio said he was retired and hoping to marry and have children.
+Lanzoni became an American citizen in 2016.
+In 2021, Lanzoni said he was retired and hoping to marry and have children.
 He also said he sleeps in a hyperbaric chamber because he believes it reverses aging.
-He described his potential partner to People the same year:Someone with a beautiful soul, great sense of humor...I want a woman that can do sports and can be a little bit tomboy.
+He described his potential partner to People as "someone with a beautiful soul [and] great sense of humor [...] a woman that can do sports and can be a little bit tomboy".